LegalComponents/IAuth/GitHubAnalytics/ResearchStatement.md

 #Intro#

+Understanding the propagation of skills is crucial to design better human systems like work teams.
+The analysis of data exhaust from human activity can reveal patterns across different scales, displaying the complex nature of our society.
+Here we propose to analyze the relationship between team dynamics and productivity, tracking the propagation of knowledge and skill with reference to the collaborative developers' site, GitHub.

+The GitHub's ticketing mechanism, issues, has the potential to unveil processes of team identity, rundown and solve errors.
+Its patterns could be compared to the really rough and apparently incorrect estimation of troubleshooting by software developers; and build descriptors in new highly dimensional ways.

 #Description of the Data Sets#

 GitHub datasets are compound by a set of entities that are related to each other.